MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Files/Update-MgDriveItem.md

 # Update-MgDriveItem

 ## SYNOPSIS
-Update the metadata for a driveItem by ID or path.
-You can also use update to move an item to another parent by updating the item's parentReference property.

-> [!NOTE]
-> To view the beta release of this cmdlet, view [Update-MgBetaDriveItem](/powershell/module/Microsoft.Graph.Beta.Files/Update-MgBetaDriveItem?view=graph-powershell-beta)
+To move a DriveItem to a new parent item, your app requests to update the parentReference of the DriveItem to move.
+This is a special case of the Update method.\nYour app can combine moving an item to a new container and updating other properties of the item into a single request.
+Items cannot be moved between Drives using this request.

 ## SYNTAX